Domiran/enum_values/README.md

 # enum_values
 Yet another post-build step and class to bring reflection to C++ enumerations!

+*Fair warning: this project has not undergone much testing (yet?).
+I have also not used it in a project (also yet?).*

 # Description

 This project consists of two parts: a pre-build step called `enum_reader` and two classes: `enum_value` and `enum_static`.